pypy/pypy.org/pages/people.rst

 .. image:: images/people/holger1.jpg

-Holger Krekel is a founder of the PyPy project and has participated in PyPy core developement for several years as well as maintained much of its infrastructure.
+Holger Krekel is a founder of the PyPy project and has participated in PyPy core development for several years as well as maintained much of its infrastructure.
 He also is the author of the popular `py.test`_ and `tox`_ testing tools as well as execnet_, a library for easily deploying different interacting Python interpreters side by side.
 He helped